awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\), so you cannot take advantage of dynamic host port mappings\.
 If using the Fargate launch type, the `awsvpc` network mode is required\.
 If using the EC2 launch type, the allowable network mode depends on the underlying EC2 instance's operating system\.
 If Linux, any network mode can be used\.
 If Windows, the `default`, and `awsvpc` modes can be used\.

+## Runtime platform<a name="runtime-platform"></a>

+The following parameter are required for Fargate launch types\.

+`operatingSystemFamily`
+Type: string
+Required: Conditional
+Default: Linux
+This parameter s required for Amazon ECS tasks hosted on Fargate
+When you register a task definition, you specify the operating system family\.
+The valid values are `LINUX`, `WINDOWS_SERVER_2019_FULL`, and `WINDOWS_SERVER_2019_CORE`\.
+All task definitions that are used in a service must have the same value for this parameter\.
+When a task definition is part of a service, this value must match the service `platformFamily` value\.

 ## Task size<a name="task_size"></a>

 When you register a task definition, you can specify the total cpu and memory used for the task\.
 This is separate from the `cpu` and `memory` values at the container definition level\.
 For tasks hosted on Amazon EC2 instances, these fields are optional\.
-For tasks hosted on Fargate, these fields are required and there are specific values for both `cpu` and `memory` that are supported\.
+For tasks hosted on Fargate \(both Linux and Windows\), these fields are required and there are specific values for both `cpu` and `memory` that are supported\.

 **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.
 We recommend specifying container\-level resources for Windows containers\.